Corrado, released from prison, resumes his tense relationship with Tony.

 Tony: (shaking his head) And the taxpayer foots the bill…

-Tony’s last statement is profoundly ironic – he had no hesitation crafting an HMO scam in the Pilot episode which could potentially bilk Medicare and taxpayers.
-But the larger point here is that Tony is at least willing to have a conversation about his mother.
-A couple of scenes later, Tony (angered and frustrated by Janice’s BS) agrees not to sell Livia’s house so that mother and daughter can both live there: “The two of you in that house deserve each other.
+Tony’s last statement is profoundly ironic—he had no hesitation whatsoever crafting an HMO scam in the Pilot episode which could potentially bilk taxpayers and Medicare.
+But my larger point here is that Tony is at least willing now to have a conversation about his mother.
+A couple of scenes later, Tony (angered and frustrated by Janice’s BS) agrees not to sell Livia’s house so that mother and daughter can both live there together: “The two of you in that house deserve each other.
 It would be worth it just to watch.”
 Yes, it will be.

 Corrado is also being pulled back into Tony’s life.
 He is more directly involved in the business now that he’s been granted house arrest (though Judge Greenspan demands he wear an ankle bracelet.)
-(The scene in which Jewish lawyer Melvoin tries to nix Corrado’s ankle bracelet by smoothing the riled feathers of the racially oversensitive judge is my favorite scene of the episode.)
-The death of old man Herman James, Sr., may also serve to warm Tony’s feelings toward Corrado: Herman Sr. and Corrado are both WWII veterans, they are part of the Greatest Generation – and as such, they should be cared for and respected.
-Corrado proves his vulnerability by slipping and hurting himself in the bathtub, and Tony comes over to help.
-In the final shot of the episode, Ella Fitzgerald’s romantic song “Goodbye My Love” starts up as Tony lifts and carries the ailing Corrado – a humorous and tender moment which affirms that the two men will be able to bury the hatchet.
+(The scene in which Jewish lawyer Melvoin tries to nix Corrado’s ankle bracelet by smoothing the riled feathers of the racially oversensitive Jewish judge is my favorite scene of the episode.)
+The death of old man Herman James, Sr., may also serve to warm Tony’s feelings toward Corrado: Herman Sr. and Corrado are both WWII veterans, they are part of the Greatest Generation—and as such, they should be cared for and respected.
+When Corrado proves his old age and vulnerability by slipping and hurting himself in the bathtub, Tony comes over to help.
+In the final shot of the episode, Ella Fitzgerald’s song “Goodbye My Love” starts up as Tony lifts and carries the ailing Corrado.
+It’s a tender moment (made a little humorous by that romantic love song) and it affirms that the two men will be able to bury the hatchet.
 Business and family obligations require that this relationship be resuscitated.